Iron Front: Liberation 1944: Gameplay

 Iron Front: Liberation 1944 is set in Southern Poland during Soviet summer offensive.
 The single player campaign can be played from either German or Soviet perspective.
 The Soviet campaign focuses on breaking through enemy's defenses.
 On the German side, the mission is to slow down the advance of the Soviet army.
 Campaigns start with infantry action but later on the player gets to control tanks and planes.
-These include for example Panzerkampfwagen IV, Königstiger, IS-2, Focke Wulf 190, Stuka and Petlyakov PE-2.
+These include for example Panzerkampfwagen IV, Königstiger, IS-2, Focke-Wulf Fw 190, Stuka and Petlyakov PE-2.

 The multiplayer side includes both co-operative missions and player vs. player missions such as Capture the Flag, Deathmatch, Attack and Defense and Blitzkrieg.

 The game also includes a comprehensive and extensive mission editor, enabling players to create their own missions and share them online.
 Modding possibilities in Iron Front: Liberation 1944 are more restricted compared to its parent game ARMA 2.
 Addons and mods must be released with consent of developers as a free or paid DLC.